AA Step 9 today, which makes direct amends to such people wherever possible except when to do so, would injure them or others.

-You would be blown away by the things that have said in the chat on my live streams.
-I’m grateful for a nice peaceful quiet live chat to allow perfect recording.
+You would be blown away by the things that have been said in the chat on my live streams.
+I’m grateful for a nice, peaceful, quiet live chat to allow perfect recording.

-That is something I do that is indirect.
-I used to drink and be a real tyrant on Xbox, a real pain in the butt to anyone who I was playing with.
+That is something I do, that is indirect.
+I used to drink and be a real tyrant on Xbox, a real pain in the butt to anyone I was playing with.

 My friends were the ones thankfully that started to ask questions and suggest things like “Jerry, you need God or dude you need to cut back a little bit”.

-While I am aware of the comments of people talking about the 11 traditions and maybe I shouldn’t talk about AA on my channel.
+While I am aware of the comments of people talking about the 11 traditions, maybe I shouldn’t talk about AA on my channel.
 Maybe, I need a big disclaimer.

 The 12-step to carry the message is the key here and this is my Youtube channel.
 This is my creation and therefore, if you’re here, you’re welcome to be a part of my amends.

-The idea is when we do these amends, we feel better.
-I feel good about myself daily because of the amends I’m doing.
+The idea is that when we make these amends, we feel better.
+I feel good about myself daily because of the amends I’m making.
 I’m going around treating people as I want to be treated now.

 I’m even able to accept and understand when people are treating me in a way I wouldn’t want to be treated because I treated a lot of people in ways I didn’t want to be treated and today I understand how that happens.

-I understand that if we’re to break the cycle of treating each other in a way we wouldn’t want to be treated, it starts with us.
+I understand that if we’re to break the cycle of treating each other in a way we don’t want to be treated, it starts with us.

 It’s unreasonable to expect the other person to essentially go first and ironically, I’ve noticed, if I’m in a good place and I open up and make amends, the other person very often will either do the same or get lost.

-Either way, there won’t continue to be the issue and the more open I am to making amends, the more people are making amends to me and I think it’s great.
+Either way, there won’t continue to be an issue and the more open I am to making amends, the more people are making amends for me and I think it’s great.